The Holden HQ – HZ factory air conditioning system can be brought back to better than new performance by following a few simple steps.

 - is the pulley bearing ok ? – remove the drive belt and spin by hand, it should spin smoothly and quietly

-- is there a very heavy spray of oil from the compressor on the bonnet insulator?
+- is there a very heavy spray of oil from the front compressor seal, on the bonnet insulator?
 (All factory AC cars have the insulator)

-- if in doubt, buy a reco compressor or I can open up the compressor and check it and then put a seal kit through it.
+- if in doubt, buy a reco compressor or I can open up the compressor and check it and then put a new seal kit through it and pulley bearing.

 3. Install a new receiver / dryer

 5. Check all wiring and vacuum hoses – does the fan operate on all 4 different speed settings?